 - Removal Expenses: The cost will depend upon the quantity of your possessions and the distance involved.

-- Utility Costs: Gas, Water, Electricity and Telephone connection or transfer costs may be payable.
+- Utility Costs: Gas, Water, Electricity, Phone and Internet connection or transfer costs may be payable.

 - Council Tax: Find out from your local authority what band your property is to determine what your payments will be.